Posted 1 month ago | Updated 2 days ago

 Barker: Average - will bark when someone comes to the door, while playing, etc.

 Stag and his littermate were found tied to a park bench.
 They were brought to a local shelter, and were rescued.
 Stag is a very sweet, smart, lovable boy.
 He has good food drive, has learned 'wait' for his food, his recall is improving (in the yard) and his housetraining is improving everyday.
 Stag enjoys the company of people, and loves to cuddle on the couch.
 He is generally quiet in his crate, provided he has had opportunity to burn off his puppy energy.
 He is fearful of loud noises/new environments, particularly on walks, and so will need a leader that will help him learn about the world.
-He is not reactive to dogs on walks, but is scared when dogs bark at him.
+He is making progress every day!
+He is not reactive to dogs on walks, but is a bit nervous when dogs bark at him.
 His ideal home would be in a quieter area.
-Stag can be nervous of busy streets and loud noises.
 He would also do best in a house with a yard, as he enjoys racing around and could do great with other backyard activities like playing with a flirt-pole.
 He needs a home where they will provide ongoing structure, socialization to new people/environments, and training so he can be the best boy.

 Good with men: Yes, but shy and warms up quickly